sstur/drift/readme.md

 EventEmitter, and the define()/require() system of module loading is sort of a hybrid between Node, CommonJS and RequireJS.

-Overall, PlatformJS tries to follow conventions JS devs are familiar with.
+Overall, PlatformJS tries to follow existing conventions.

 ##Modules / Interface Abstractions
-So far PlatformJS provides:
+So far PlatformJS provides

  * Normalized Request/Response instances
  * Request Body parsing (supporting form, application/json, non-buffering multipart, etc)
  * Buffer (just like Node but cannot access individual bytes by subscript: buf[1])